 The GSD belongs to the family of German herding dogs.
 There were once many variations of the breed.
 But towards the end of the 1800s, Captain Max von Stephanitz, a German cavalry officer, set out to develop an ideal herder.

-It became known as the Alsatian, which many Britons still use despite the official breed name being reverted back “German Shepherd Dog” from 1977.
+However, the GSD did suffer during the World War as anti-German sentiment was rife.
+For a while, they became known as the Alsatian, which many Britons still use despite the official breed name being reverted back “German Shepherd” since 1977.

 For example, these dogs are extremely athletic and responsive.
-In addition, German Shepherds have a compulsion to run and chase after moving objects.
+After all, their bodies are built with a lean muscle frame.
+In addition, German Shepherds have a compulsion to run and chase after moving objects, given their herding instincts.

 Their other roles include high-end sentry dogs and military messengers, as well as police dogs and protection dogs.
-For these jobs, they had to be protective, territorial and have a certain aloofness among strangers.
+For these specialized jobs, they had to be protective and territorial while retaining a certain aloofness among strangers.

-These dogs have also been bred to carry out search and rescue tasks, drug and bomb detection, and as guide dogs for the blind.
+German Shepherd dogs have also been bred to carry out search and rescue tasks, drug and bomb detection, and as guide dogs for the blind.
+In the world of canine service, few dogs are as versatile and essential as the GSD.

 Why German Shepherds Are Not Dangerous

-Although German Shepherds have a reputation for having aggressive tendencies and behaviors, most German Shepherds are not innately aggressive dogs.
+Though German Shepherds have a reputation for having aggressive tendencies and behaviors, most German Shepherds are not innately aggressive dogs.
+That is, they weren’t bred for jobs that required aggression – unlike fighting dogs.

-However, the difference is that German Shepherds can easily train to show aggression.
+However, the difference is that German Shepherds can easily be trained to show aggression.
 On the other hand, it’s rather difficult to train a Pug for these behaviors.

 For example, if a German Shepherd is raised to be a guard dog, then you can expect the breed’s aggressive tendencies to be encouraged.
 After all, guard dogs are expected to be intimidating in certain situations.